 Montcalm had passed a troubled night.
 Through all the evening the cannon bellowed from the ships of Saunders, and the boats of the British fleet hovered in the dusk off the Beauport shore, threatening every moment to land.
 Troops lined entrenchments till day.
-Montcalm walked the field near his headquarters till 1:00 AM, accompanied by the chevalier James Johnstone and lieutenant-colonel François-Médard de Poulariez.
+Montcalm walked the field near his headquarters till 1:00 a.m., accompanied by the Chevalier James Johnstone and Lieutenant-Colonel François-Médard de Poulariez.
 At daybreak he heard the sound of cannon above the town.
 It was the battery at Samos firing on the British ships.
-He had sent an officer to the quarters of the governor, the marquis de Vaudreuil, which were much nearer Québec, with orders to bring him word at once should anything unusual happen.
+He had sent an officer to the quarters of the governor, the Marquis de Vaudreuil, which were much nearer Québec, with orders to bring him word at once should anything unusual happen.
 Two pickets of II./Guyenne Inafanterie were sent towards the “Côte d'Abraham” soon followed by the rest of the battalion.

 The French army followed in such order as it might, crossed the bridge in hot haste, passed under the northern rampart of Québec, entered at the Porte du Palais and pressed on in headlong march along the quaint narrow streets of the town.
 They then poured out upon the plain, some by the gate of Saint-Louis and some by that of Saint-Jean, and hurried to where the colours of Guyenne Infanterie still fluttered on the ridge.